prometheus/docs/content/docs/specs/native_histograms.md

 reset.
 (This is also a problem for float counters, where it is actually more likely to happen.)
 With the mechanisms explained above, it is possible to store a counter reset even in this case, provided that the counter reset was detected by other means.
-However, due to the complications caused by block insertion and removal, out-of-order samples, and overlapping blocks (as explained above), this information MAY get lost if a second round of counter reset detection is required.
+However, due to the complications caused by insertion and removal of chunks, out-of-order samples, and overlapping blocks (as explained above), this information MAY get lost if a second round of counter reset detection is required.
+(TODO: Currently, this information is reliably lost, see TODO above.)
 A better way to safely mark a counter reset is via created timestamps (see next section).

 ### Created timestamp handling